This post may contain affiliate links. Please read my disclosure for more info.

 Long walks at the grocery store won’t be on your radar for at least a week or two.

-Preparing ahead of time will make the next tip much easier…
+Getting this tip right will make the next tip much easier.

 Drink plenty of water and eat well